Herbs (band): History

 Herbs produced a stream of reggae hits with some of the country's top talent.
 In the 1980s and the first half of the '90s, Herbs had 10 top 20 singles hits.
 Herbs also worked alongside UB40, Taj Mahal, Billy Preston, Neil Sedaka, Tina Turner, Neil Young, George Benson, Joe Walsh, and Stevie Wonder.

 Herbs' music is upbeat and clear in its messages.
 Their 1982 New Zealand hit "French Letter", which spent 11 weeks on the charts, expressed New Zealand's anti-nuclear stance.
 Fourteen years later, it was re-recorded to garner support for the prevention of nuclear testing at Mururoa.
 Similarly, "No Nukes (The Second Letter)", "Nuclear Waste" and "Light of the Pacific" expressed much the same sentiment.

 Herbs' third release and first full album Long Ago, which featured the 1984 single of the same name, was produced by well-known New Zealand bass player Billy Kristian.
 In 1986, former Be-Bop Deluxe bassist/vocalist Charlie Tumahai joined the group, having been a session musician for various international acts.

 In 1986, "Slice of Heaven" with Dave Dobbyn reached number one on both the New Zealand and Australian charts.
-In 1989, Tim Finn joined them for "Parihaka" and, in 1992, Annie Crummer fronted the hit single "See What Love Can Do".
+In 1989 they played on Tim Finn's hit "Parihaka" and in 1992 Annie Crummer fronted the hit single "See What Love Can Do."

 Around this time the band forged into producing, providing instrumentation for Samoan singing sensation John Parker.
-The album titled Another Girl produced a local hit, a reggae-funk inspired cover of the maori folk song "E Papa".
+The album titled Another Girl produced a local hit, a reggae-funk inspired cover of the Maori folk song "E Papa".

-In 1989, the band was assisted by Eagles member Joe Walsh, who produced, played slide guitar and sung on the band's Homegrown album, which featured a cover of "Walk Away Renee", originally recorded by The Left Banke.
+In 1989, the band was assisted by Eagles member Joe Walsh, who produced, played slide guitar and sang on the band's Homegrown album, which featured a cover of "Walk Away Renee", originally recorded by The Left Banke.
 Walsh announced he had joined Herbs, but the union lasted less than a year.
 Walsh gives credit to the members taking him to 'the ruins at Hawke's Bay', where he had 'a moment of clarity' – for inspiring him to pursue sobriety.

 They also provided two songs to the 1990 film, The Shrimp on the Barbie: A cover of the Peggy Lee song "Mañana (Is Good Enough for Me)" and "Listen".

 Herbs are considered pioneers of the Pacific reggae sound, having paved the way for contemporary New Zealand reggae groups such as Fat Freddy's Drop, Katchafire, The Black Seeds, and Trinity Roots.

 Although their last album of new material was released in 1990, Herbs still perform in New Zealand and Australia, with guitarist Dilworth Karaka the last remaining member of the original line-up that released Whats' Be Happen? in 1981.
 Of the 2013 line-up, Karaka, keyboardist Tama Lundon (joined 1983) and percussionist Thom Nepia (joined 1985) remain from the band's late 1980s commercial peak.

 "Homegrown" is featured on the soundtrack of Once Were Warriors.

 Tama Renata died in November 2018.